nestjs/docs.nestjs.com/content/recipes/swagger.md

   </tr>
 </table>

-If you don't use a CLI but rather have a custom `webpack` configuration, you can still use this plugin in combination with `ts-loader`:
+If you don't use the CLI but instead have a custom `webpack` configuration, you can use this plugin in combination with `ts-loader`:

 ```javascript
 getCustomTransformers: (program: any) => ({